 - Kit includes two rollers in the box.
 U-POL Raptor creates a nice black finish.

 - Coat not only your truck with this best DIY truck bed liner, but also your other vehicles as well.

 - The durable roll on truck bed coating protects your truck bed against corrosion, UV rays and chemicals.
 This will prolong the life of the bed liner.

 - Protects against harsh weather conditions.

-- The anti-slip properties will not only keep your cargo safe and steady, but you as well.
+- The anti-slip properties will keep you and your cargo safe and steady

-- The roll on brush is not easy to use.
+- The roll on brush can be difficult to use

 - The amount wasn’t enough to cover certain truck beds.